TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 ## What does the SDK do?

 The SDK stores an **in-memory representation** of the current configuration of features that could be available for a particular user.
-Because the SDK client caches all features and their current configuration in memory, it is very efficient to determine the value of a feature, as it is a function operating on a local state without the need to retrieve data from a database.
+Because the SDK client caches all features and their current configuration in memory, it is very efficient to determine the value of a feature (i.e., determine whether the feature is active or inactive for a user and, if appropriate, which variant the user should experience), as it is a function operating on a local state without the need to retrieve data from a database.

 When provided with a unique string to identify a user (stored as a `user_id`), the SDK client can determine the value of each feature for that user deterministically without making any additional API calls to the Test Lab backend server.